Turner Motorsport E36 M3 (S52 Engine) Oil Pan Baffle Review January 22 2020

 This baffle blocks the sloshing of the oil up out of the sump.

-BMW E36 M3 Oil Pan Baffle Kit
+BMW E36 M3 Oil Pan Baffle Kit.
+Baffle welded back in place.

 An item where we deviated from the instructions was tack welding the factory baffle back in place instead of drilling, tapping, bolting and sealing with silicone.
 Drilling a new hole in the oil pan introduces a potential failure point, which we don't prefer.
 We don't anticipate ever having to remove the factory oil pan baffle again, and if we did, we would just grind off our tack weld in the same way that we ground off the factory rivet.
 Sidenote: we hadn't anticipated having to weld this area, and we forgot to torch off the oil hidden in the pores of the cast aluminum.
 You can see the porosity in the melted base metal from the oil contamination.
 Torching off the oils makes a big difference in weld quality.